tylerjrichards/st-paywall/README.md

 <strong>A template for how to create subscription Streamlit apps </strong>

+## Thanks for demoing!!

+I'm temporarily putting this here for all the folks who nicely agreed to try this out.
+A lot of the reason behind me creating this is that data scientists currently lack a good avenue to making small businesses online, and with the LLM app craze going on right now I wanted to also make it easier for folks to share LLM apps without having to pay on their own for API calls.
+Either way, I greatly appreciate you trying this out.
+I'm trying to figure out:
+1. Should this be a example repo?
+Should I wrap this in a python package?
+2. Does this even really work?
+Where are the bugs?
+3. Do the abstractions i've created make sense here?
+What can be done to improve usability?

+Let me know!

 ## Overview

 This repo shows you how to add both Google authentication and a Stripe subscription to your Streamlit apps.
 I hope you use this to create tons of value, and capture some of it with the magic of Streamlit!